About the lab

 What about ongoing optimization after launch?

-Is Brandon exploring full-time or fractional roles?
+Is Brandon available for fractional roles?

 Start a conversation

-Selective caseload.
 Replies within 2-3 business days.
 If the fit is wrong, you'll get a fast no.